nyintosh/simple-react-notetaker/README.md

-# Simple Note Taking App
+# React Note Taking App

-A simple note taking app using React JS and Bootstrap
+A simple note taking app using React JS and Bootstrap with Markdown support

 ## 🎰 Run Locally